IngmarBitter/defenders/md/Trinity/Trinity.Slides.md

 * Father elects; Son redeems; Spirit seals - each person plays a distinct role in salvation's accomplishment and application.

 ---

 ## Trinity Orthodoxy

 - Exactly one God (numerical unity)
 - Father, Son, Spirit are distinct persons
   - Each fully divine (omni‑properties, eternity, aseity)
 - God acts as one (creation, redemption) but with role differentiation (elect, redeem, seal)
+- One God and three persons each with God's attributes.
+NOT three persons = one person
 - Bad analogies avoided; tri-personal being affirmed
   - These facets are the minimal commitments required of orthodox Trinitarian confession
   - They summarize what the doctrine affirms